God’s Healing Words

 Get A Free Short Story!

-Download a copy of my newest story, Escape, and join my group of newsletter friends to receive the latest news, updates, and resources.
+Download Escape, a YA dystopian story from the setting of Beyond the Last Breath.
+Check out other free resources here.
+You'll also join my group of newsletter friends to receive the latest news, updates, and resources.
 You can unsubscribe at any time.

 You have Successfully Subscribed!